DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Background and Motivation

 \textbf{Challenge \#2: Design expert scheduling strategies for prefill and decode stages. } Handling the two different activation modes during the inference phase of LLMs presents a significant challenge.
 In the prefill stage, computing with all experts simultaneously is certainly the fastest option.
 In inference systems that do not consider memory limitations, such as vLLM, operator fusion is applied in MoE layers, which allows different experts to complete parallel computations within the same operator.
 However, this approach substantially increases memory consumption, which is unacceptable in resource-constrained scenarios.
 Thus, minimizing memory usage while reducing latency becomes the core challenge for prefetching scheduling strategies.
 For the decode stage, although only the activated experts for a single token need to be loaded, the efficiency is highly dependent on the accuracy of the prediction model.
 If the prediction model makes an error, reloading the correct experts from CPU memory into GPU memory can significantly increase inference latency.
 Therefore, while efforts should be made to improve prediction model accuracy, a solution is still needed for handling cases where predictions fail.
 This requires a balance between prefetching efficiency and corrective measures that minimize the latency impact of incorrect predictions.
+In addition, under single-GPU deployments without expert parallelism, request batching can significantly densify expert activation and reduce the sparsity benefits of MoE inference.
+Therefore, DuoServe-MoE focuses on single-request serving to preserve sparse expert execution and achieve stable QoS-oriented latency.